-Short summary: This 45-minute talk presents a number of beliefs about usability testing and discusses whether they are myths or truths.
+Short summary: This interactive talk presents a number of beliefs about usability testing and discusses whether they are myths or truths.

 Summary: Over the years a number of simple, catchy and convenient beliefs about how to plan and conduct usability testing have emerged from hearsay, courses, articles and even textbooks.
 Unfortunately, closer research has often shown that some of these beliefs are oversimplifications or even incorrect, and that they may mislead professionals seriously, hiding an often complex or inconvenient truth.

 This talk takes a critical look at some of these beliefs about usability testing.
 The talk discusses these beliefs and demonstrates that some of them are unsubstantiated myths or pure fantasy, and what the truth is.

 Some of the controversial beliefs that will be discussed in this talk are: